freifunk-berlin/berlin.freifunk.net/content/map.en.md

 ---
 title: "Network map"
+description: "Map of the free WiFi access points from Freifunk Berlin with exact locations.
+The WiFi access points are free to use, uncensored and publicly accessible."
 ---

 The [Freifunk Berlin map](https://hopglass.berlin.freifunk.net/) shows free WiFi access points with their exact location.
 The WiFi access points are free to use, uncensored and publicly accessible.